 The Metatron is a newly created experiment to test theories in spatial ecology, including the role of habitat fragmentation and corridors.
 The Metatron is the most controlled experiment for its size.
 Its 10×10 m habitat patches are completely enclosed, allowing control of temperature, sunlight, and humidity.
 Its corridors are similarly enclosed, allowing detailed tests of the role of corridors on populations and communities.

-The S.A.F.E.
-Project is a large experiment to test the role of habitat fragmentation and corridors on populations, communities, and ecosystems.
+is a large experiment to test the role of habitat fragmentation and corridors on populations, communities, and ecosystems.
 The experiment is modeled off the BDFFP, and tests three inter-related responses to habitat fragmentation: the degree of forest degredation, the impacts of fragmentation, and the role of maintaining forests around riparian buffers.